fr4nk3nst1ner/slackattack/README.md

 ## Background

-Slackattack is a Python script designed to interact with Slack's API using a Slack token or cookie that you may obtain during an engagement.
+Slackattack is a Go script designed to interact with Slack's API using a Slack token or cookie that you may obtain during an engagement.
 It supports Slack's new API authentication model, allowing you to demonstrate the risks associated with plaintext Slack bot tokens and achieve your objectives!

 ## Description